 If you believe in checking out the latest and greatest, Drai’s Beach Club should be at the top of your list.
-Hailed as the city’s only rooftop beach club, dancing the afternoon away here is effortless with unrivaled views showcasing the entire Las Vegas strip, consistently hosting live performances from renowned EDM artists and having a full service gourmet kitchen.
-If luxury is your thing, the mezzanine cabanas offer only the best in amenities and service ideal for a girls trip, or a bachelor/bachelorette party, complete with your own private restroom and shower, and at 11 stories up, provides breathtaking views that are make the perfect selfie backdrop!
-At just one year old, Drais Beach Club is already gaining excellent reviews for being the perfect mix of XS, Surrender, Marquee and Light combined, so if great music, tasty food, and having personal space is your thing, Drai’s may just be your top choice.
+Hailed as the city’s only rooftop beach club, dancing the afternoon away here is effortless with unrivaled views showcasing the entire Las Vegas strip, consistently hosting live performances from renowned EDM artists and having a full-service gourmet kitchen.
+If luxury is your thing, the mezzanine cabanas offer only the best in amenities and service ideal for a girls trip, or a bachelor/bachelorette party, complete with your own private restroom and shower, and at 11 stories up, provides breathtaking views that make the perfect selfie backdrop!
+At just one year old, Drais Beach Club is already gaining excellent reviews for being the perfect mix of XS, Surrender, Marquee, and Light combined, so if great music, tasty food, and having personal space is your thing, Drai’s may just be your top choice.

 Encore Beach Club – Encore

 If you crave a large scale pool environment, with luxury amenities and world-class DJ’s providing entertainment while you throw back expensive cocktails, Encore Beach Club is your place.
-With a maximum capacity of over 2,000 people, and multiple pools there’s never a shortage of ‘atmosphere’ at this daytime retreat.
-Encore is known for having only the highest in service, and flying in the most popular DJ’s around the world to play for their guests.
+With a maximum capacity of over 2,000 people and multiple pools, there’s never a shortage of ‘atmosphere’ at this daytime retreat.
+Encore is known for having only the highest in service and flying in the most popular DJ’s around the world to play for their guests.
 If you enjoy listening to David Guetta, Zedd, Kaskade, Diplo and others, you will love Encore.
 Throw a mention out that you’re looking for a pool party on social media, and their club promoters are some of the first to respond, often offering complimentary entry for ladies before a certain time.
 Saving on club entrance can be a perk, especially since nothing is free once you enter – including water.
 Fiji water will start you off at $8, with an oatmeal cookie matching the price.
 Want a meal?
 Food is only allowed in designated areas (no outside food allowed) and starts at $18.
-Here, people are packed, prices are high, but if that’s fine with you, be prepared for an amazingly fun time where the drinks are strong, staff is efficient while curteous and the music is on point.
+Here, people are packed, prices are high, but if that’s fine with you, be prepared for an amazingly fun time where the drinks are strong, the staff is efficient while courteous and the music is on point.

 Wet Republic – MGM Grand

 Tucked away in the back of the MGM Grand pool complex is Wet Republic.
 There’s no unparalleled view of the Strip, and it’s not boasting the largest pool either, but if you choose Wet Republic, that’s perfectly fine with you.
-Here, you don’t need to be fancy, you’re not getting charged $5 to rent a towel, and you don’t need to show up by 11 am to secure a spot, you can just come, be surrounded by a great moderate crowd, do some swimming, eating, and listen to amazing music.
+Here, you don’t need to be fancy, you’re not getting charged $5 to rent a towel, and you don’t need to show up by 11 am to secure a spot, you can just come, be surrounded by a great moderate crowd, do some swimming, eat, and listen to amazing music.
 Wet Republic is great for people who don’t like large crowds or dropping a ton of money on a cabana but still want that Vegas pool party experience.
 Show up early and your group can secure free green chairs that are partially located in a shallow part of the pool, grab a Tequila Sunrise for $8, and be close to EDM stars like Calvin Harris, The Chainsmokers, and Tiesto who frequently play at the MGM property.
-The check in process is quick, the pool space is intimate, and you can simply enjoy having a great afternoon at this Las Vegas favorite.
+The check-in process is quick, the pool space is intimate, and you can simply enjoy having a great afternoon at this Las Vegas favorite.